 Make it a conversation.

 Once you identify your talking points, Pharaon recommends setting up a designated time that's good for the two of you to connect, and being open to conversation.
-"Try, 'I've been thinking about keeping my last name and why it's so important to me.
+"Try, 'I've been thinking about keeping my last name after the wedding and why it's so important to me.
 But I also want to know how you feel about it?
 My intention is not to reject you but rather honor myself in this way.'"
 Don't feel dejected if your partner initially reacts less positively than you had hoped.
 Remember, you've been thinking about this for a while, he hasn't.
 However, if things get very heated, even after a few days, there may be more at play, warn Barreca.
 "If you're arguing fiercely over names, you're not arguing over names: you are arguing over power, territory, possession and politics,"

 Remember that the decision to keep or change a name does not need to be an all or nothing endeavor.
 "It's okay to have caveats," says Lewis.
 Be open to arrangements that both you and your future spouse can feel good about.
 Maybe you'll change your name legally, but not professionally.
 Think about hyphenating (hey, Beyoncé Knowles-Carter does it), or plan to keep your name until you have kids, then change it.
 Above all, Lewis urges brides to remember this: "You never need to settle, but you're about to spend the rest of your life compromising."